-Previous published studies suggest that the administration of topiramate alone, in conjunction with diet and a behavioral modification program, results in weight reduction in obese patients.
-The most prominent side effect seen in the published studies was paresthesia, (tingling of the extremities) experienced by 42% to 59% of patients.
+Previous published studies suggested that the administration of topiramate alone in conjunction with diet and a behavioral modification program is effective for weight reduction in obese patients.
+The most prominent side effect seen in the studies was paresthesia, (tingling of the skin) experienced by 42% to 59% of patients.
 Drop outs due to paresthesia were 5% or less.
 In the Phase 2 Duke study, paresthesia was experienced in 38% of the patients on Qnexa.
 There were no drop outs in the Qnexa group due to paresthesia.
-The other common adverse events experienced in the topiramate monotherapy studies were also central nervous system ("CNS") related including fatigue, difficulty with attention, memory and concentration and depression.
+The other common adverse events experienced in the topiramate monotherapy studies were also CNS related including fatigue, difficulty with attention, memory and concentration and depression.
 In the Phase 2 study, these CNS related side effects were also experienced but the difference was not significant when compared to placebo.
 The pharmaceutical company performing research of topiramate alone announced they had discontinued development of a time-release formulation due to side effects at high doses.
+We believe that the addition of phentermine to topiramate may help alleviate some of the CNS side effects seen in the topiramate alone studies; however, we may not be correct in this belief and Qnexa may not avoid or exhibit a significant reduction in these undesired side effects.

-The FDA has also recently issued an alert on the use of antiepileptic drugs and a potential risk of increased suicidal ideation.
-The agency has requested that as part of our Phase 3 trials for Qnexa, a standard analysis of patients' suicidal tendencies be performed.
-While we do not expect a negative impact from the completion of this analysis, any approved labeled use of Qnexa may exclude patients with suicidal tendencies.
+The FDA has also recently begun the review of the correlation of certain centrally acting drugs on suicidal ideations.
+The agency has requested that as part of our Phase 3 trials for Qnexa, a standard suicidality analysis be performed.
+While we do not expect a negative impact from the completion of this analysis on the ultimate approval of Qnexa, there can be no assurance that the labeled use of Qnexa would exclude patients with suicidal tendencies.

-To date, the clinical results we have obtained do not necessarily predict that the results of further testing, including larger, late-stage controlled human clinical testing, will be successful.
+To date, the clinical results we have obtained do not necessarily predict that the results of further testing, including later stage controlled human clinical testing, will be successful.
 If our trials are not successful or are perceived as not successful by the FDA or physicians, our business, financial condition and results of operations will be materially harmed.

-Our investigational product candidate, Qnexa, is a combination of drugs approved individually by the FDA that are commercially available and marketed by other companies.
+Our product candidate, Qnexa, is a combination of approved drugs that are commercially available and marketed by other companies.
 As a result, our product may be subject to substitution and competition.